 At the time of registration for any semester or term, every student is required to accept the Texas A&M University-San Antonio Payment Terms Agreement below.
-If the Agreement is declined, registration will not be allowed.
+If the Agreement is declined, you will not be allowed to register.

 Failure to pay fees, failure to accept or receive financial aid, failure to attend class or refusing financial aid does NOT constitute an official withdrawal from Texas A&M University-San Antonio.